ZachMatheny/Network-Security/README.md

 			</p>
 			<p>
 			Another crucial aspect of the proposal was network segmentation.
 This process involved dividing the network into isolated segments, a measure aimed at limiting lateral movement within the network.
 Doing so contained potential breaches and minimized the impact of any security incidents.
-			To support this, I recommended updating network devices such as routers and servers to enable segmentation and Zero Trust capabilities.
+			To support this, I recommended updating network devices such as routers and servers to enable segmentation and Zero-Trust capabilities.
 Additionally, I suggested continuous monitoring and analytics to maintain visibility over network traffic, enabling the detection of anomalies and potential threats in real-time.
 			</p>
 			<p>
 			Finally, I emphasized the importance of securing data-in-transit and data-at-rest through encryption and advanced data protection mechanisms.
-This included recommending secure communication protocols and updating software to ensure compliance with Zero Trust standards.
+This included recommending secure communication protocols and updating software to ensure compliance with Zero-Trust standards.
-			The proposal underscored the need for an ongoing commitment to cybersecurity through regular updates, employee training on security best practices, and adherence to the Zero Trust Maturity Model to achieve optimal security across all network dimensions.
+			The proposal underscored the need for an ongoing commitment to cybersecurity through regular updates, employee training on security best practices, and adherence to the Zero-Trust Maturity Model to achieve optimal security across all network dimensions.
 By adopting these measures, Genco could significantly enhance its defense against cyber threats and ensure robust protection for its digital assets.
 			</p>
 		<h2> Tools & Technologies Used</h2>